johnramsden/docs/docs/operatingsystems/linux/distributions/archlinux/packagemanagement/aurutils.md

 ## Usage

+To get a list of all current existing AUR packages  so that they can be migrated to `aurutils`, run `pacman -Qmq`.

-Attempt a build in a clean chroot of google-chrome.
+Attempt a build in a clean chroot of `google-chrome`.

 {%ace edit=true, lang='sh'%}
 aursync -c google-chrome